LuiseFreese/blog/PowerApps-beautify.md

 this way, we set the **isShowPopUp** variable to `true`, if user clicks the label, which will make the PopUp visble.
 As soon as the user clicks the cancel icon, the **isShowPopUp** variable is set to `false`, which means that the group will not be shown anymore!

 ![](https://github.com/LuiseFreese/blog/blob/main/media/beautify/Popup.gif)

+## Create an expand- and collapse able menu

+As we need to carefully deal with all screen estate, it is a cool idea, to have an menue, that can expand and collapse.
+To create this, we need

+* a collection which holds the screens that we want our users allow to navigate to
+* a gallery, which displays the items of our collection
+* a Hamburger Menu icon, which sets a variable to control the width of the gallery

 ##